-Coughing is a sudden expulsion of air from the lungs through the epiglottis at an amazingly fast speed (estimated at 100 miles per hour).
+Coughing is a sudden expulsion of air from the lungs through the epiglottis, cartilage located in the throat, at an amazingly fast speed.
+Compared to a tennis ball hit at 50 miles per hour, or a baseball at 85 miles per hour...coughing is faster, with an estimated speed of 100 miles per hour.
 With such a strong force of air, coughing is the body's mechanism for clearing the breathing passageways of unwanted irritants.

 Let's take a look at the vocal cords prior to a cough.